amanarora9848/unige-rt1-assignment1/README.md

 $ deactivate
 ```

 Once in the venv, we can install the project requirements.
+Fortunately, there exists a requirements.txt file.
 ```shell
 $ pip install -r requirements.txt
 ```